- Open Access

 RESULTS AND DISCUSSION

-According to the plots obtained from the Fourier Transformation Infrared (FTIR) Spectrum, we have verified the functional groups present in the Copper reinforced sustainable foam.
-The plots obtained are shown below
+According to the plot obtained from the Fourier Transformation Infrared (FTIR) Spectrum, we have verified the functional groups present in the Copper reinforced sustainable foam.
+The plots obtained is shown below

 Figure 12.
 FTIR Spectrum of Flexible Organic Foam